Sleep Deprivation in Parents: Tips on How to Improve Your Sleep

 Focus on eating a rainbow of fresh foods, including fruits, vegetables, and whole grains.

-By eating healthy food, it can boost your metabolism.
+Eating healthy food can boost your metabolism.
 Start your day right by eating a nutrient-rich breakfast and healthy snacks throughout the day.
 Make sure to drink plenty of water, as dehydration can also make you feel tired.

 Exercise can have a positive effect on your mental health and help you fall asleep.
 Finding your “me time” felt practically non-existent when your kids were younger.
 But once you are ready to drag yourself away for a workout, you'll discover that the energy will last throughout the day.